April 3, 2020

 For leave under the expanded FMLA, the employee must provide:

 - The name of the child being cared for.

-- The name of the school, place of care or child care provider that closed or became unavailable due to coronavirus reasons.
+- The name of the school, place of care, or child care provider that closed or became unavailable due to Coronavirus-related reasons.

-If an employee fails to give proper notice, the employer should give him/her notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.
+If an employee fails to give proper notice, the employer should give them notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.

 In order to claim a tax credit for leave paid under the FFCRA, an employer must submit proper documentation of the leave.
 The new IRS regulations provide some details about what documentation is required.